 Nearly 8,000 calls came into the Kentucky Poison Control Center of Norton Children’s Hospital in 2018 as a result of concerns about children under 5 ingesting medication.
 Calls involve kids getting access to medication they should not have or receiving the wrong dose or wrong medication.

-The high number of calls puts medications on the list of the top five poisons, according to the Kentucky Regional Poison Control Center.
-One reason is the dramatic increase in the number of prescriptions found in homes.
-According to a study released in the Journal of the American Medical Association, more adults are now taking prescriptions, and 15 percent of Americans are on five or more medications.
-This increase in prescriptions is responsible for nearly 60,000 trips to emergency departments in the United States each year for children alone, according to a Safe Kids Worldwide report.
+The high number of calls puts medications on the list of the top five poisons, according to the poison control center.
+One reason is the trend of increasing numbers of prescriptions found in homes.
+According to a study reported in the Journal of the American Medical Association, and 15 percent of Americans are on five or more medications.
+Incidents involving prescriptions are responsible for nearly 60,000 trips to emergency departments in the U.S. each year for children alone, according to a Safe Kids Worldwide report.

 Here are three precautions parents should take:

-2. And while you’re at it, secure Grandma and Grandpa’s meds.
+- While you’re at it, secure Grandma’s and Grandpa’s meds.
 Remarkably, nearly half of the children who needed emergency treatment consumed medication that belonged to a grandparent, Safe Kids Worldwide found.
-So when you’re visiting your relatives, don’t forget the medication that could be easily reached in grandma or grandpa’s cabinets or a family member’s purse or suitcase.
+So when you’re visiting your relatives, don’t forget medication that a child could reach easily in grandparents’ cabinets or a family member’s purse or suitcase.

-And remember, the risk of overdosing on prescription drugs is not limited to small children.
+Remember, the risk of overdosing on prescription drugs is not limited to small children.
 The problem is prevalent in teens as well.
-Given greater responsibility for taking their own medications, teens can overdose from either accidentally or deliberately taking too much medication.
+Given greater responsibility for taking their own medications, teens can overdose accidentally or deliberately by taking too much medication.